sp3Shree/Playground_projects/Financial_viability_assessment/Readme.md

 # Predictive Model to Classify the Bankruptcy Status of a Firm

-This project is for MGMT 571 - Data Mining at Krannert School of Management, developed by team Data4Breakfast: Abhinav Chanda, Pranay Khandelwal and Sachin Arakeri.
+This project is for MGMT 571 - Data Mining at Krannert School of Management, developed by team Data4Breakfast: Shreeansh Priyadarshi and Mohana Kodipak.

 The objective of the project was to develop a predictive model that combines various econometric measures to foresee a financial condition (bankrupt or not) of a firm based on a financial balance sheet data set available on Kaggle.